The NFT space is currently breeding a new wave of cryptocurrency millionaire artisans!

 It is also trust-less, which means there is no central authority that must maintain an account (like a bank) for keeping a record of how many BTC each person owns.

-Now let’s talk about the Non-Fungible Tokens and how it’s possible to have the right of ownership of some cryptocurrency items.
+Now let’s talk about the NFT and how possible it is to have the ownership right to some of these cryptocurrency items.

 What is NFT (Non-Fungible Token)?